IMPORTANT

 Check with your solar provider before purchasing a battery to ensure compatibility with permanent battery storage.

-important notice icon Note: Be aware of the important dates and information below.
+important notice Note: Be aware of the important dates and information below.

-• Application must be submitted within 12 months from the purchase date or by December 31, 2025, whichever date is sooner.
+• Application must be submitted within 12 months from the date Permission to Operate was received or by December 31, 2025, whichever comes first, and subject to available funding.

 • Rebate is one per household regardless of system size or quantity.